siddkahal/blink-react-takehome/README.md

 The RxNorm API's (getDrugs, getSpellingSuggestions and getNDCs) were used to grab the appropriate drug information.

 TODO: The suggestions list is being returned, but I am unable to display it for the results if the user entered a partial name.
 Somewhere along the re-render cycle the list is being cleared.
 Another possiblity is that the check for 'resultData' needs to be more fine-tuned.
+If more time, I would've also added unit tests for the react components or methods.

 ## Screenshots: ##